dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         int Id { get; set; }
     }

 The we can define the class which will represent the stored procedure and will use the parameters type define above as the **TParameters** type parameter.
+We also now need a constructor which takes a parameters argument of StoredProcedureWithParametersButNoReturnParameters.
+This just passes straight through to the base class which handles construction tasks.

     internal class StoredProcedureWithParametersButNoReturn
         : StoredProcedureBase<NullStoredProcedureResult, StoredProcedureWithParametersButNoReturnParameters>